 - Falls.
 Falls caused 302 deaths in construction in 2013, or 36.5 percent of all deaths.
 Lack of adequate fall protection is the number-one most frequently-cited construction site OSHA violation, followed by violations of the OSHA rules for scaffolding – another frequent site of construction site falls.

 - Struck by object.
 Being struck by an object claimed 84 lives in 2013, or 10.1 percent of all fatalities.

 - Electrocutions.
 Seventy-one workers lost their lives to electrocution in 2013, or 8.6 percent of the total.

 - Being caught in or in-between objects.
 This accident claimed 21 lives in 2013 and also caused thousands of severe injuries.

-The experienced New York construction site accident and injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP focus on untangling the often complex series of events that lead to a workplace injury and on securing the compensation our injured clients deserve.
+The experienced New York construction site accident and injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP focus on untangling the often complex series of events that lead to a workplace injury and on securing the compensation our injured clients deserve.
 Contact us today for a free and confidential case evaluation.